Alexander (village), New York

 Alexander is a village in Genesee County, New York, United States.
 The population was 509 at the 2010 census.
 The village is named after early settler, Alexander Rea.

 The village of Alexander is within the town of Alexander.
 The village is in the south-central part of the town, south of Batavia.

 Alexander is one of only twelve villages in New York still incorporated under a charter, the other villages having incorporated or re-incorporated under the provisions of Village Law.

 History

-The village was founded by Alexander Rea on land he purchased in 1802 and was incorporated in 1834.
+Alexander was part of the Phelps and Gorham Purchase of 1788.
+It was separated from nearby Batavia and was organized as a town on June 8, 1812.
+The town was named after Alexander Rea who purchased the first piece of land in 1802.
+The town was incorporated in April 1834.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.1 sqkm, all land.

 Tonawanda Creek flows to the northeast through the village.
 It eventually turns west and is a tributary of the Niagara River.
 Alexander is at the junction of Alexander Road (NY Route 98) and Broadway (US Route 20).
 NY 98 leads north 8 mi to Batavia, the county seat, and south 3 mi to Attica.
 US 20 leads east 26 mi to Avon and west 22 mi to Depew.
 Buffalo is 32 mi to the west of Alexander.